sindresorhus/grunt-shell/readme.md

 #### command

 **Required**
-Type: `String`
+Type: `String|Function`

-The command you want to run.
-Supports templates.
+The command you want to run or a function which returns it.
+Supports underscore templates.

 ### Options